Botanical Colors Natural Dye Extract Instructions

 Your fiber should be scoured and mordanted prior to dyeing.
 Visit our How To pages for information on scouring and mordanting instructions for wool, alpaca, silk (protein), cotton and plant (cellulose) fibers.

-Dyeing the Fibers
+Dyeing your Fibers

 Calculating the amount of dye that you need can be done by first weighing the material that you want to dye.
 The material must be dry when you weigh it.
-This measurement is known as the Weight of Fiber or WOF.
+This measurement is known as the weight of fiber or WOF.
 The amount of dye that you need is then calculated as a percentage of the WOF.

 For example, an average large cotton t-shirt weighs approximately 150g.
 To dye it a medium brown shade with cutch, you could use 10% of the weight of the shirt (15g) of cutch.
 To dye it a medium brown shade with walnut hull powder, you could use 25% of the weight of the shirt (37.5g) of walnut hull powder.
 The following table shows general guidelines for how much of each extract you should use for various shades.